 Emma Darcy‘s Don’t Ask Me Now is such an unusual Harlequin Presents.
-I had seen this love-triangle plot done similarly in the Temptation line, which was more sexually explicit, but to see it in HP was a bit surprising.
+I had previously seen a love-triangle plot done similarly in the Temptation line, which was more sexually explicit.
+To see it in HP was a bit surprising.

 What’s the big deal?
-Well, this book features two heroes that the heroine sleeps with, although it’s not as tawdry as I’m making it out.
+Well, this book features two heroes!
+And the heroine sleeps with both, although it’s not as tawdry as it sounds.

 Many years ago, the heroine, Cathy, had a torrid love affair with Anthony Pryor-Jones of the Pryor-Joneses, part of Australia’s creme-de-la-creme.
-His family disapproved of her as he came from a wealthy heritage while Cathy was a nobody.
+His family disapproved of her as they were a wealthy clan while Cathy was a nobody.
 Hero #1 was obsessed with her, and they had fantastic sex.
-But Cathy finally broke free of that toxic relationship and relocated to Sydney.
+Finally, Cathy broke free of the toxic relationship and relocated to Sydney.

 Years have passed, and Cathy’s made a new life for herself.
 She’s got a great friend and business partner, Tom.
-Tom, Hero #2, has always wanted Cathy, but he’s been friend-zoned for some time.
-Finally, when he thinks he’s breaking through her icy reserve, they bump into Anthony at a ball.
+Tom, Hero #2, has always wanted Cathy.
+Unfortunately he’s been friend-zoned for some time.
+Just ehen he thinks he’s breaking through her icy reserve, they bump into Anthony at a ball.

 Cathy sees him, and her feelings come rushing back.
-And Anthony wants her again, too.
+Anthony wants her again, too.

-Tom isn’t just going to stand by and let it happen.
+Tom isn’t going to stand by and let it happen.
 He demands Cathy see him as he really is: a man, a desirable one, who genuinely cares for her.
-But Tom’s not willing to play second fiddle to her ardent feelings for Anthony.
-Even if he knows Cathy loves him, he’s unwilling to be next-best in bed, as he’s quite jealous of the passionate relationship she shared with Anthony.
+Moreover, Tom’s not willing to play second fiddle to her ardent feelings for Anthony.
+Even if Tom knew Cathy loved him, he’s unwilling to be next-best in bed.
+Tom is rightfully jealous of the passionate relationship she shared with Anthony.